DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

     distributed generation such as rooftop PV and batteries.
-These systems can have significant impacts on the security of the electricity system (i.e. the ability for the system to keep working without significant risk of power quality issues),[^05chapter5_27] however their behaviours need to be understood in the context of their local network.
-Postcode level anonymisation makes this near impossible, whereas street location or even location on a specific section of the 'poles and wires' would be ideal.
+These systems can have significant impacts on the security of the electricity system (i.e. the ability for the system to keep working without significant risk of power quality issues),[^05chapter5_22] however their behaviours need to be understood in the context of their local network.
+Postcode level anonymisation makes this near impossible, whereas street location or even location on a specific section of the ‘poles and wires’ would be ideal.

-Just as a more communal notion of personhood can foster better data practice outcomes, social scientists have argued that shifting the focus away from individual choice towards collective responsibility is key to effective climate action.[^05chapter5_28] During our research, we have observed that individual consumers do not act as rational agents without help from material devices that enable calculation: they need apps, meters, interfaces and other market tools to act as 'rational actors' in the context of competitive retail markets.
-Moreover, it is often only through co-ordinated activity -- selling aggregated generation from multiple small PV systems, co-ordinating temporal shifting of their electricity use to periods of low demand or applying the output of a collectively owned generator to their aggregated load -- that they can engage effectively with the market.
+Just as a more communal notion of personhood can foster better data practice outcomes, social scientists have argued that shifting the focus away from individual choice towards collective responsibility is key to effective climate action.[^05chapter5_23] During our research, we have observed that individual consumers do not act as rational agents without help from material devices that enable calculation: they need apps, meters, interfaces and other market tools to act as ‘rational actors’ in the context of competitive retail markets.
+Moreover, it is often only through co-ordinated activity – selling aggregated generation from multiple small PV systems, co-ordinating temporal shifting of their electricity use to periods of low demand or applying the output of a collectively owned generator to their aggregated load – that they can engage effectively with the market.

 Accessing data requires careful consideration about the purpose and